 This station was opened on the line south to Stranraer, ultimately replacing Girvan (Old).
-At its height, there were carriage sidings at the south end and a bay for southbound trains at the south end of the down platform.
-The signal box remains at the south end of the station.
+At its height, there were carriage sidings at the south end, on either side of the line, and a bay for southbound trains at the south end of the down platform.
+The signal box remains at the south end of the station^s northbound platform.

 Goods facilities were at Girvan (Old) station.

 The station building is a replacement for the original.